I have created a fall home maintenance checklist that details the tasks you need to do in your home for fall!

 If you’d rather not become a club member, you can simply order whole house water filters, air filters, faucet filters, shower filters and more anytime you need them.
 And I can speak from personal experience as to how wonderful the customer service is at FiltersFast, especially when trying to locate the exact filter that you need for your home!

-I couldn’t resist snapping this pic of my sweet furbaby, Buddy, lapping a bowl of clean, clear, cold water straight out of the refrigerator right after I changed the filter.
+I couldn’t resist snapping this picture of my sweet furbaby, Buddy the dog, lapping a bowl of clean, clear, cold water straight out of the refrigerator right after I changed the filter.

 GIVE YOUR WINDOWS AND DOORS A CHECKUP

-Now is the perfect time to inspect your windows for any cracked or broken glass.
+Now is the perfect time to inspect your home windows for any cracked or broken glass.
 Check your doors for gaps that will allow cold air to seep into your home.
 The addition (or replacement) of weather stripping or caulking is an easy fix to solve that problem.
 Nobody wants to pay to have their heat literally flying out the window!
+Plus you want to have a warm and cozy home free from draft!

 INSPECT YOUR FIREPLACE